buzzm/sqlitebson/README.md

 ```
 gcc -fPIC -dynamiclib -I/path/to/bson/include -I/path/to/sqlite/sdk -Z -Lbson/lib -lbson.1 -Lcodes/sqlite-amalgamation-3400100 -lsqlite3 -L/usr/lib  bsonext.c -o bsonext.dylib
 ```
-This does not seem to be an issue with OS X Venture 13.2.
+This does not seem to be an issue with OS X Ventura 13.2.